PortableApps64/PortableApps-ForMacOS64/README.md

  Of “README&#46;md”, It Will Be A Backup “ReadMe” File, But It Must Have A Different FileNAME:
  <code>"README.&lt;Software/Script/Program/Tool-NAME&gt;.md"</code>
+ ₃(i.e: "README.PortableFirefox-ForMacOS64&#46;md" or
+ "README.PortableAppsOS64-Firefox&#46;md" or
+ "README.PortableFirefox-OS64&#46;md" or
+ "README.PortableApps-OS-X-XI-64-Firefox&#46;md" or
+ "README.PAOS64-Firefox&#46;md" or
+ "README.PA-OS-X-XI-64-Firefox&#46;md" or
+ "README.PAOS64-Firefox&#46;md" or
- (i.e: "README.PortableAppsOSX64-Firefox&#46;md" or
+ "README.PA-ForMacOS64-Firefox&#46;md" or
- "README.PAOSX64-Firefox&#46;md" or "README.PA64-Firefox&#46;md",
+ "README.PA64-Firefox&#46;md",
- etc).<br/>
+ etc)₃.<br/>
- This Will Allow To Clearly Show+Include : Which App Has Which/What “LICENSE” File, & Which App Has Which/What “ReadMe” File, & This Will <b>AVOID</b> The Problem Of <b>OVERWRITE/DISCARD</b> Of Same Named “LICENSE” File(s) Or Same Named “README&#46;md” File(s), When Multiple Different-Project’s Tool / Script / Program / License / README, etc Are (Or Will Be)
+ This Will Allow To CLEARLY Show+Include : Which App Has Which/What “README” File, & Which App Has Which/What “LICENSE” File, & This Will <b>AVOID</b> The Problem Of <b>OVERWRITE/DISCARD</b> Of Same Named “LICENSE” File(s) Or Same Named “README&#46;md” File(s), When Multiple Different-Project’s Tool / Script / Program / License / README, etc Are (Or Will Be)